asmirbe/tidyjs-parser/README.md

-# TidyImport Parser
+# TidyJS Parser

 A powerful parser to analyze, organize, and clean imports in TypeScript/JavaScript files.

 ## Description

-TidyImport Parser is a tool designed to analyze and organize imports in TypeScript/JavaScript files according to configurable rules.
+TidyJS Parser is a tool designed to analyze and organize imports in TypeScript/JavaScript files according to configurable rules.
 It allows grouping imports by categories, sorting them in a specific order, and detecting and correcting certain syntax errors.

 ## Features